Mintbase/templates/bounties/daily_art_battle.md

 We are seeking a senior developer to create an innovative Mintbase template that facilitates a daily art battle, leveraging Mintbase technology.
 This template will automate the process of voting for art pieces, minting NFTs for participants, and incentivizing continuous engagement through a unique reward mechanism.
 The concept, titled ""Daily Art Battle"" (DAB), pits two pieces of art (A vs B) against each other, with the community voting for their favorite.
 Winners and participants receive NFT rewards based on the outcome and their participation streak.

 Develop a user-friendly interface that allows participants to easily vote, view upcoming battles, and track their voting streak and rewards.
 The interface will also allow artists to upload art to be voted into the daily battle slot.

+## Reward

+This specific bounty is eligible for a reward of up to 2,000$.

 ## Functionality